glciampaglia/knowledge_linker/docs/log.markdown

 ## Fri Aug 30 17:22:13 EDT 2013

 Found this morning that a few processes had accumulated a lot of memory and had sent snowball into heavy swapping throught the night.
-After one whole night, only 6900 iterations had been completed, probably because of the time wasted into I/O wait due to the swapping.
-Strange pattern with a few processes with almost 30GBs of allocated memory and the rest in decreasing order of memory occupation.
-Perhaps due to the scheduling of the Python's multiprocessing module?
-At any rate, discovered a silly memory leak that was the probable cause.
+Terminated the job per Rob's request, and started investigating the source of the memory leaks.
+Found several leaks (thanks to Valgrind) and fixed them.
+Unfortunately, despite the these being fixed, memory usage on snowball would still increase, admittedly more slowly now, to the point of making again the machine unresponsive.
+Perhaps an undetected leak?
+Or too many workers at once?
+Decided eventually to move the computation on Quarry.
+(Disappointingly, Big Red II still does not have BLAS nor ATLAS installed, so impossible to install SciPy quickly via pip.
+Need to email the support team about this.)
+Launched a first batch of 50 jobs, each of 1000 input nodes (of the graph, that is) each.
+Machines on Quarry are much less fat than snowball (only 8GB or 16GB of RAM), so hope that smaller chunks will finish before saturating the main memory of the nodes.

-Fixed that, and implemented a class that manages a directory tree with heterogeneous arity at each level.
-In this way avoiding to overload one single working directory.
-Relaunched on snowball, using up 90% of the processing power, at 5:13PM.
+Also implemented a class that manages a directory tree, so that the output files do not all cram the same inode.